kurisaW/PSE51-docs/pse51/pthread_mutex_setprioceiling/README.md

 - Austin Group Defect 354 is applied, adding the [EAGAIN] error for exceeding system resources available for robust mutexes owned.

 ---

-*UNIX® is a registered Trademark of The Open Group.*
-*POSIX™ is a Trademark of The IEEE.*
-*Copyright © 2001-2024 The IEEE and The Open Group, All Rights Reserved*